What Scales in Cross-Entropy Scaling Law?: From Cross-Entropy to Error-Entropy

 where $\mathbf{1}\{\cdot\}$ denotes the indicator function that equals $1$ if the condition is true and $0$ otherwise.
 Intuitively, a smaller RBE indicates that the model ranks the correct token near the top and thus corresponds to better model performance.

 Based on RBE, we define two distributions.
 First, we treat RBE as a random variable and analyze its probability distribution over the corpus.
-Second, we group model predictions based on RBE values and compute the mean output scores for each group.
+Second, we group model predictions by RBE and compute the mean score for each group.
 An illustration is shown in Fig.~\ref{fig:pipline}.
-The details are elaborated as follows:
+The details are as follows:

 \textbf{RBE Distribution.} We define the \emph{RBE distribution} $p_e$ as the probability mass function of RBE:

 where $\mathcal{D}$ denotes the collection of all output ground-truth tokens in the test corpus.
 Intuitively, $p_e$ characterizes how often the ground-truth token appears at rank $e$ in model predictions.
 For a well-trained model, we expect $p_e$ to concentrate more heavily on smaller ranks $e$, indicating that the model is more likely to place the ground-truth token near the top of its prediction list.